danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/11 Troubleshooting query performance in Azure Database for PostgreSQL Single Server/readme.md

    Notice the recommendation is to create an index on table *largetable* by column *id*.
 This is same conclusion we got on previuos exercise

- 1. Apply recommendation and evaluate resuts
+ 1. Apply recommendation and evaluate results

-    Create the index using the command in the "Recomendation description"
+    Create the index using the command in the "Recommendation description"

     ```sql
     create index on "public"."largetable"("id");
     ```

-    > In a production environment you would evaluate the recommendations and apply those that you believe will improve the performance of your queries.
+    > In a production environment you must evaluate the recommendations and apply those that you believe will improve the performance of your queries.

     Run the affected query again: